-Let's move toward the middle of the long side to get our measurement between two middle (non-corner) columns.
-Let's pick two columns near Stop 3 to measure as our comparison.
+Let's move over a column or two on the long side to get our measurement between two middle (non-corner) columns.
+Let's pick two columns near the corner to measure as our comparison.

-Walk to Stop 3 location.
-Stop 3 is located in the middle area of the colonnade along the long side of the building.
+Walk to two columns near the corner.
 Any middle area is fine-choose one that does not already have another team working in it.